XV Patrick Blackett: Operational history

 Patrick Blackett entered HMNB Portsmouth for the first time on 27 July 2022, ahead of her christening ceremony which took place on 29 July 2022 with Commander Samuel Nightingale assigned as her First Commanding Officer.
 During her christening ceremony, a glass bottle of champagne was smashed against her hull by a robotic dog, however the bottle did not break.
 Unlike other ships of the Royal Navy, Patrick Blackett is not a commissioned ship and will instead fly the Blue Ensign, denoting government ownership.
 Once in active service, the ship will have a routine crew of five Royal Navy personnel and will participate in Royal Navy and NATO exercises.

 The ship went to sea under the Blue Ensign for the first time on 21 February 2023 to undergo sea acceptance trials.

+Participated in Exercise Neptune Reach, took place off the south coast of England, in which the Royal Navy, British Army and Royal Air Force worked together under Project Vantage - a test and evaluation programme for maritime uncrewed systems.
+During the exercise, Patrick Blackett launched a Nyan one-way attack drone via catapult off her aft deck.